datalad-handbook/book/docs/usecases/HCP_dataset.rst

 The HCP data as a dataset
 -------------------------

-This usecase outlines how a large neuroimaging data collection can be version controlled and published in an accessible manner with DataLad in a remote indexed archive data store.
-Using the `Human Connectome Project <http://www.humanconnectomeproject.org/>`_ (HCP) data as an example, it shows how...
+This usecase outlines how a large data collection can be version controlled and published in an accessible manner with DataLad in a remote indexed archive (RIA) data store.
+Using the
+`Human Connectome Project <http://www.humanconnectomeproject.org/>`_ (HCP) data as an example, it shows how large-scale datasets can be managed with the help of modular nesting, and how access to data that is contingent on usage agreements and external service credentials is possible via DataLad without circumventing or breaching the data providers terms.
+In particular, it shows how ...

 #.
 The :command:`datalad addurls` command is used to automatically aggregate
-   files and information about their sources from public AWS S3 bucket storage into a small-sized DataLad datasets.
+   files and information about their sources from public AWS S3 bucket storage into a small-sized, modular DataLad datasets.
 #.
-The resulting datasets are registered as subdatasets into a single HCP
+Modular datasets are structured into a hierarchy of nested datasets, with a
-   superdataset.
-This hierarchy of nested DataLad datasets modularizes storage and access, and mitigates performance problems that would arise from storing hundreds of thousands of files in a single dataset.
+   single HCP superdataset at the top.
+This modularizes storage and access, and mitigates performance problems that would arise in oversized standalone datasets, but maintains access to any subdataset from the top-level dataset.
 #.
 Individual datasets are stored in an remote indexed archive (RIA) store
-   at `store.datalad.org <store.datalad.org>`__ and can be identified for DataLad-internal referencing by their dataset ID, while the top-level superdataset is published to GitHub as a public access point for the full HCP dataset.
+   at `store.datalad.org <store.datalad.org>`__ under their :term:`dataset ID`.
+   This results in a flexible and scalable storage solution in which dataset locations are derived from their properties.
 #.
-Once users obtain valid AWS credentials for the AWS S3 bucket, data retrieval
-   of the HCP data is possible via :command:`datalad get` commands.
+The top-level dataset is published to GitHub as a public access point for the
+   full HCP dataset.
+As the RIA store only file availability and source information instead data contents, :command:`datalad get` retrieves file contents from the original AWS S3 sources.
+#.
+With DataLad's authentication management, users will authenticate once -- and
+   are thus required to accept the HCP projects terms to obtain valid credentials --, but subsequent :command:`datalad get` commands work swiftly without logging in.

 The Challenge
 ^^^^^^^^^^^^^